mongodb/mongodbatlas-cloudformation-resources/cfn-resources/cluster/docs/README.md

 #### ReplicationFactor

 ReplicationFactor is deprecated.
 Use replicationSpecs.
-(Deprecated)

 _Required_: No